zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

       </pre>
   * View the automated CI/CD flow in Pipeline view in Shippable, which will result in the code change being deployed to your Test environment
-  * In your browser, navigate again to your Test environment (on port 8080) and confirm that the change was deployed successfully
+  * In your browser, navigate again to your Test environment ( `SockShopALB-351062557.us-east-1.elb.amazonaws.com:{your prod port number}`) and confirm that the change was deployed successfully
   ![front-end-test-2](../assets/img/shippable-pipeline-9.png){:width="600px"}

 {:start="10"}